 Before Raising or Spending any Money: File Form 501 (Candidate Intention).
 Then open a campaign bank account.
-Once \$1,000 is raised or spent, file Form 410 to obtain an identification number.
+Once \$1,000 is raised or spent, get an identification number by filing Form 410.

-Mark your Calendar: Know the due dates for campaign statements and file on time.
+Mark your Calendar: Know the due dates for campaign statements and file them on time.